1998 Venezuelan parliamentary election

-Parliamentary election were held in Venezuela on 8 November.
+Parliamentary elections were held in Venezuela on 8 November.
 Democratic Action won a plurality of seats, winning 61 of the 207 seats in the Chamber of Deputies and 21 of the 54 seats in the Senate.
 Voter turnout was 54.5% in the Senate elections and 52.7% in the Chamber elections.

 People elected for the first time in this election include Nicolás Maduro and Juan Barreto (MVR), Henrique Capriles Radonski (COPEI) for the Chamber of Deputies; and Rafael Poleo (Democratic Action) and Julián Isaías Rodríguez Diaz (MVR) for the Senate.